Leave Means Leave Website Privacy Notice

 |Necessary to comply with our legal obligations|

-We may use your Personal Information to provide you with email notifications and other communications by email, on the basis that we have obtained your specific opt-in consent to do so.
+We may use your Personal Information to provide you with email notifications and other communications by email, on the basis that we have obtained your specific opt-in consent to do so or you have filled in a sign up form.
 For further information on this, see the ‘Your Choices’ section of this Privacy Notice.

 Combining Personal Information

 We may combine the Personal Information that we collect from you to the extent permitted by applicable law.
 For example, we may combine various different databases that contain your Personal Information to allow us to provide better support services and more personalised content (such as marketing).